President Emeritus, The Cooper Union for the Advancement of Science and Art

 Media features on Dr. Campbell have appeared in The New York Times, The New York Sun, Crain’s NewYork Business and Real Estate Weekly.
 In the 1990s Dr. Campbell was a regular guest commentator for PBS-TV’s “Nightly Business Report” and has been profiled in lead articles in The Wall Street Journal.

-He is married to Dr. Mary Schmidt Campbell, dean of New York University’s Tisch School of the Arts, who in 2009 was appointed by President Obama to serve as vice chair of the President’s Committee on the Arts and Humanities.
-Dr. Campbell and his wife have three sons and live in Manhattan.
+He is married to Dr. Mary Schmidt Campbell, President of Spelman College, who in 2009 was appointed by President Obama to serve as vice chair of the President’s Committee on the Arts and Humanities.
+Dr. Campbell and his wife have three sons.